Nizhalgal: Release and reception

 Nizhalgal was released on 6 November 1980 alongside Varumayin Niram Sivappu with both films having similar themes of unemployment.
+Radhakrishnan of Kalki praised the performances of newcomers as natural, Ilaiyaraaja's music and cinematography as colourful and concluded by calling direction as the reality of life as shadow.
+Naagai Dharuman of Anna praised the music, acting, cinematography, dialogues and direction but criticised Bharathiraja for using too many symbolic shots.
 Although the film's story, music and the performance of the cast members received critical acclaim, it failed at the box office.
-After the film's release, the name "Nizhalgal" was added to Ravi's name as a prefix.

 Accolades

 At the Tamil Nadu State Film Awards (1981), Nizhalgal won two awards – Best Music Director (for Ilaiyaraaja) and Best Male Playback Singer (for S. P. Balasubrahmanyam).
 At the International Film Festival of India in 1981, Nizhalgal was one of the 21 films to be screened at the Indian Panorama section.
 It was one of the two Tamil films to be screened at the festival; the other being Doorathu Idi Muzhakkam which was released the same year.

 Legacy

 Made in the neo-realistic style, the film was a different attempt by Bharathiraja.
 The French film critic Yves Thoraval in his The cinemas of India stated: "a gloomy and violent film despite musical scenes with pretty dancers in short skirts."
+After the film's release, the name "Nizhalgal" was added to Ravi's name as a prefix.
 In 2008, short filmmaker R. V. Ramani in an interview with The Hindu recalled Nizhalgal as being a film that made a strong impact on him.
 He further called the film as a pathbreaking one in Tamil cinema.
 In a 2015 interview, Bharathiraja noted that he had to return to mainstream filmmaking due to the financial failure of Nizhalgal.